CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•August.2019

 10 The Fourier transform: Cornell mathematician, Stephen Strogatz, loves the Fourier transform and I thank him for his spirited re-introduction to its place within science and with the functions of pi.
 If by starting at the Planck scale, the Fourier transform redefines electromagnetism and gravity, our best living scholars throughout the breadth and depth of all those applications will be encouraged to engage this construct.

 Key Fourier applications just may be extended in ways to address age-old questions.
-I have a hunch that there are calculations between the inner and outer transformations that should confirm Sir Martin Rees first number within his book, Just Six Numbers.
+I have a hunch that there are calculations between the inner and outer transformations that just might confirm Sir Martin Rees first number within his book, Just Six Numbers.
+It is the ratio of the strength of the electrical force to the gravitational force.
 Surely this might add an important twist to our understanding of gravity and charge and mass.

 11 Foundational Mathematics & Physics: Here we will work on a highly speculative hunch, perhaps just a bit more silliness, whereby all the mathematics of Langlands programs, string theory, and even renormalization get pulled into the grid and a door is opened to the infinite and our multiverses whereby continuities (order), symmetries (relations) and harmonies (dynamics) become part of the definition of the bridge between the finite and infinite.
 Some of the scholars whose work is being studied are: